edlsto/refactor-tractor/README.md

 ## Technology Used

-Testing with Spies
-DOM Manipulation with jQuery
-Retrieving all data from an endpoint (Fetch)
+Testing with Spies, DOM Manipulation with jQuery, Retrieving all data from an endpoint (Fetch), Sass, Webpack, ES6 Classes.
-Sass
-Webpack
-ES6 Classes

 ## Team Members